Temple architecture (LDS Church): London England Temple

-The London England Temple (12), dedicated in 1958, follows the same basic pattern of the Bern and Hamilton temples.
-The temple was renovated in 1992 to include four ordinance rooms and seven sealing rooms.
+The London England Temple (12), dedicated in 1958, follows the basic pattern of the Bern and Hamilton temples.
+The London temple was renovated in 1992 to include four ordinance rooms and seven sealing rooms.
 The floor area is 46174 sqft.

-The next temple to incorporate this style would be built in 1980.
-Unlike the other temples, the Seattle Washington Temple (19) was designed from the beginning to have four ordinance rooms and twelve sealing rooms.
-It is larger than Bern, Hamilton, and London, at 110000 sqft.
+The next temple to incorporate this style was built in 1980.
+Unlike the other LDS Church temples, the Seattle Washington Temple (19) was designed from the beginning to have four ordinance rooms and twelve sealing rooms.
+It is larger than the Bern, the Hamilton, and the London, at 110000 sqft.

-Ten years later the church built four temples, similar in style, based on the single-spire design.
-These temples all have four ordinance rooms and four sealing rooms.
-With sizes ranging from 57000 to 69600 sqft, these temples are stylistically unique, although the Boston Massachusetts Temple (100), dedicated in 2000, resembles the St. Louis Missouri Temple (50), built three years earlier.
-The other temples are the Preston England Temple (52), built in 1998, and the unique Santo Domingo Dominican Republic Temple (99), built in 2000.
+Ten years later, the church built four temples, similar in style, based on the single-spire design.
+Each of these temples has four ordinance rooms and four sealing rooms.
+With sizes ranging from 57000 to 69600 sqft, these temples are stylistically unique—although the Boston Massachusetts Temple (100), dedicated in 2000, resembles the St. Louis Missouri Temple (50), built three years earlier.
+The other temples in this style are the Preston England Temple (52), built in 1998, and the unique Santo Domingo Dominican Republic Temple (99), built in 2000.

-Lawsuits arguing that the Dover Amendment unfairly discriminates against non-religious groups delayed the addition of the spire of the Boston temple by several years as the courts decided whether the spire was a required element of the design of the temple.
-In support of the Dover Amendment, which exempts religious structures from local zoning laws, the court continually sided with the church.
+Lawsuits arguing that the Massachusetts Dover Amendment unfairly discriminates against non-religious groups delayed the addition of the spire for the Boston temple by several years, as the courts decided whether the spire was a required element of the temple's design.
+In support of the Dover Amendment, which exempts religious structures from local zoning laws, the court continually sided with the LDS Church.
 Chief Justice Margaret H. Marshall wrote in the 17-page ruling, "A rose window at Notre Dame Cathedral, a balcony at St. Peter's Basilica, are judges to decide whether these architectural elements are 'necessary' to the faith served by those buildings?"

-Some recently constructed temples have returned to this earlier style, with two floors and a smaller building, with fewer ordinance and sealing rooms.
+Some later temples have returned to this earlier style, having two floors and a smaller building, with fewer ordinance and sealing rooms: